omkar-shivekar/First-project-/README.md

-# First-project-
-My first data analysis practice project.
+# Hi, I'm Omkar 👋
+I'm learning Data Analysis using Python, Excel, and SQL.
+This is my first GitHub project where I’ll upload my practice files.